h2non/sharedworkers-angular-poc/README.md

 Workers utilize thread-like message passing to achieve parallelism.
 They're perfect for keeping your UI refresh, performant, and responsive for users.

 Shared WebWorker allow you to share a Worker thread across different applications instances in the same browser, so you can communicate them without server communication like WebSockets or XHR.

 ## More information

 - [W3C specification](http://www.w3.org/TR/workers)
 - [HTML5Rocks tutorial](http://www.html5rocks.com/en/tutorials/workers/basics/)

+## About

+This proof of concept aims to test some features of Web Shared and AngularJS two-way DOM data binding, sharing data states and application events across multiple windows instances using a basic implementation of a event bus service.

 ## Test it

+This process assumes you already have installed node.js in your system, and grunt-cli and bower as global packages and both are via $PATH accesible

 1. Clone this repository